meadams2/slideCatchPart1/README.md

 Update process method in Game class.
 Add a for loop (for leaf in self.leaves).
 If Wednesday collides with a leaf, play a sound and reset.

+# Blackbelt Extension

+Check for if up or down arrows are pressed in Wednesday class.
+If up arrow is pressed go up 3 pixels.
+If down arrow is pressed, go down 3 pixels.
+Logic is tricky with y direction.
+Recall (0, 0) is top left corner of window.
+To go up, go in -y direction.
+To go down, go in y direction. checkBounds is still in effect within Wednesday class.